Asian American Identity, Theology & Racial Justice – Dr. Russell Jeung

 Today, we’re going to be focused specifically on addressing the marginalization and oppression of our Asian American communities — and how living in a liminal space (sometimes not accepted as fully American or fully Asian) has shaped Asian American theology and helped us to better understand our God who dwells in liminal spaces, too.

-And we’re grateful to learn from Contagem Dr. Russell Jeunga leading sociologist of Asian American identity, race, and religion.
+And we’re grateful to learn from Dr. Russell Jeunga leading sociologist of Asian American identity, race, and religion.
 He is also professor of Asian American Studies at San Francisco State University and author of many books focused on race and religion — including “Sustaining Faith Traditions: Race, Ethnicity, and Religion among the Latino and Asian American Second Generation” that he wrote with Carolyn Chen, published by NYU Press.

 In 2020, Dr. Jeung launched Stop AAPI Hate, a project of Chinese for Affirmative Action, the Asian Pacific Policy and Planning Council, and SF State Asian American Studies.
 It tracks Covid-19 related discrimination in order to develop community resources and policy interventions to fight racism.
 His spiritual memoir, At Home in Exile: Finding Jesus Among My Ancestors and Refugee Neighbors, shares his experiences living among the foreigner and the poor.